Frezyx/open_store/README.md

 😎 Simple flutter package to open app page in store<br>
 😍 Without native platform code

+* How to open app page in AppStore from Flutter ?
+* How to open app page in GooglePlay from Flutter ?

 # Getting Started

 ### Add dependency